Building web APIs with Rust (beginners)

 In the end we will have a fully functioning CRUD REST API ready to serve clients asynchronously and blazingly fast.
 We will also deploy this application behind an nginx webserver which will also handle the SSL negotiation, making our app served in a secured way under HTTPS. (requires an existing webserver and domain)

 - Rust developers interested in web development

-Software engineer with more than 8 years of experience in developing and architecting web applications.
+Software engineer with more than a decade of experience in developing and architecting web applications.

-Experienced with languages including PHP, JS, Python, Go.
-Also extensive experience with databases like MySQL and PostgreSQL but also with NoSQL solutions like Elasticsearch and Redis.
+Experienced with languages including PHP, JS, Python and Go, working with relational or NoSQL databases like mySQL, PostgreSQL, Elasticsearch and Redis.

 The past few years in love with Rust, its evolving web ecosystem and awesome community.